iyzhang/misogyny/README.md

 comfortable.
 If you'd like to be anonymous, simply create a new GitHub handle or use [GitMask](https://www.gitmask.com).

-**Please feel free to contribute regardless of your gender identity!
-We welcome bystander reports as well as first-hand experiences.**
+**Please contribute regardless of your gender identity!
+Bystander reports can be equally as powerful and a good way for men to discuss how to be allies.**

 This project is based on a recent blog post that I wrote based on Kate Manne's book on misogyny in the framework of moral philosophy